1994–95 AEK Athens F.C. season: Overview

-In the summer of 1994, AEK having won three consecutive championships, were concentrated in the European competitions with the team leaders, Melissanidis-Karras-Bajevic, decision to make a transfer excess, in an attempt to qualify for the groups of the then debut UEFA Champions League.
-So, despite the departure of the last season's top scorer, Alexis Alexandris for Olympiacos, there was a big transfer relapse.
-The "hottest" name of the domestic transfer market, Christos Kostis, the legend of Panathinaikos, Dimitris Saravakos, who was released by the "greens", the Georgian international, Temur Ketsbaia from Anorthosis and the talented Nikos Kostenoglou from Skoda Xanthi stood out among other players that were transferred to the club.
+In the summer of 1994, AEK having won three consecutive championships, entered the season focused on achieving success in European competitions.
+The club leaders, Melissanidis-Karras-Bajevic, decided to invest heavily in the transfer market, in an attempt to qualify for the inaugural UEFA Champions League group stage.
+Thus, despite the departure of the last season's top scorer, Alexis Alexandris for Olympiacos, the club made several high-profile signings.
+The "hottest" name of the domestic transfer market, Christos Kostis, Dimitris Saravakos, who was released by Panathinaikos, the Georgian international, Temur Ketsbaia from Anorthosis and the talented Nikos Kostenoglou from Skoda Xanthi were among the club's most notable signings.

-The season did not start well for the team, as they were defeated in the Super Cup at the hands of Panathinakos.
-AEK were building a very good roster, but, not being able to bear the weight of the consecutive games in Greece and Europe, they soon were left behind in the league race.
-In the second round, the administrative uncertainty in the team returned to the spotlight, since Melissanidis-Karras faced problems in their business activities and decided to search for a buyer for the club, where they finally found in the person of Michalis Trochanas.
-The whole situation had a negative impact on the team and as a result AEK finished at fifth place, with the Panathinaikos winning the championship with great ease.
+The season did not start well for the team, as they were defeated in the Super Cup at the hands of Panathinaikos.
+AEK had assembled a strong squad, but struggled to cope with the demands of competing domestically and in Europe, they soon fell behind in the league race.
+In the second round, the administrative uncertainty in the team returned to the spotlight, since Melissanidis-Karras encountered financial difficulties in their business interests and decided to search for a buyer for the club.
+The whole situation had a negative impact on the team and as a result AEK finished in fifth place, with Panathinaikos winning the league comfortably.

-AEK entered the draw of the Champions League qualifiers with moderate optimism.
-The draw brought them against Walter Smith's Rangers.
-On 10 August and while Athens was almost empty, the Nikos Goumas Stadium was on fire.
-Saravakos took AEK by the hand and with his own personal goals made it 2–0 with AEK then maintaining the score for the rest of the match.
-Rangers were determined to exhaust their chances of qualification in the rematch, but in front of them they find a great AEK on a very big night.
-After a cross from Tsiartas, Savevski made it 1–0 at the end of the first half.
-From there, AEK followed an impeccable tactical approach to the game, which led to a historic victory-qualification for their first appearance in the group stage of the top inter-club competition.
-In a very difficult group with the great Ajax of Louis van Gaal, who eventually won the trophy, the also great Milan of Fabio Capello, the eventual runners-up and Casino Salzburg, AEK finished fourth with a total of 2 draws and 4 defeats.
+AEK were drawn against Walter Smith's Rangers.
+On 10 August at Nikos Goumas Stadium, Saravakos delivered a superb individual performance, scoring both goals in AEK's 2–0 victory.
+Rangers were determined to overturn the deficit in the rematch.
+However, they faced a disciplined AEK side that took the lead with Savevski after a cross from Tsiartas at the end of the first half.
+Thereafter, AEK adopted a disciplined tactical approach to the match, which led to a historic victory and qualification.
+In a difficult group with Ajax of Louis van Gaal, who eventually won the trophy, AC Milan of Fabio Capello, the eventual runners-up and Casino Salzburg, AEK finished fourth with a total of two draws and four defeats.